Texas Democrats head to California as Republicans warn of more escalations over walkout

-The dozens of Texas House Democrats who left the state on Aug.
-3 have shown no signs of buckling for now: A group of them was headed to California to meet with Gov. Gavin Newsom, who wants to redraw his own state's lines in retaliation if Texas puts in place redrawn maps for the 2026 midterm elections.
+The dozens of Texas House Democrats who left the state have shown no signs of buckling for now: A group of them was scheduled to appear later Friday with Gov. Gavin Newsom and former House Speaker Nancy Pelosi in a public show of support for the walkout.
+Newsom has said he will push to redraw his own state's lines in retaliation if Texas reshapes its maps for the 2026 elections.

 “We have an agenda to pass priorities critical to Texans, and we will get it done.
 I’ll call special session after special session—no matter how long it takes—until the job is finished,” Abbott posted Friday on the social platform X.